aijame/aijame.github.io/README.md

 > Intelligent Metamaterials for Tranhumansim and Transpecies

+> Concept Technology Design for AI Systems and Integrations

 > AI for Tracing Academic Bullying

 > AI for Computational Neuroscience and Computational Mental Health